ZarnackGroup/Ladwig_et_al_2024/README.md

 ## 2 Impact of library characteristics on alternative splice analysis
 ****
-The R scripts contain the code used to investigate the influence of the characteristics on:
+The R scripts contain the code used to investigate the influence of read depth, read length and sample size on:
 - read alignment
 - LSV detection
 - LSV quantification